paycoreio/docs/docs/connectors/tome/index.md

 * Shop ID
 * API Secret Key

-Also, choose Test Mode for test connection with tome.
+Also, select Test or Live mode according to the type of account to connect with tome.

 !!! success
     You have connected **tome** account!